mathjax/MathJax-docs/options/startup/startup.rst

    default the components load the ``browser`` adaptor, but you can load the ``liteDOM`` adaptor for use in `node` applications; if you do, it will set this value so that it will be used automatically.
-   There are several other DOM adapotors for use in `node`, as well.
+   There are several other DOM adaptors for use in `node`, as well.

 |-----|